Patrolmen's Benevolent Association Riot: Police oversight

 Citizen-activists in New York City had called for a civilian review board to exercise police oversight since the 1940s.
-Support for these measures grew following incidents of police brutality, particularly the 1943 police shooting of Robert Bandy the 1964 murder of James Powell.
+Support for these measures grew following incidents of police brutality, particularly the 1943 police shooting of Robert Bandy and the 1964 murder of James Powell.
 In 1966, after Mayor John Lindsay modified the existing police-controlled review board to turn over power to civilian appointees, the PBA launched a successful campaign to defeat the changes through a ballot referendum.

-In 1992, Mayor David Dinkins, the city's first African American mayor, proposed a bill to change the leadership of the Civilian Complaint Review Board (CCRB), the oversight body that examined complaints of police misconduct, from half-cop–half-civilian to all civilian and make it independent of the New York Police Department.
+In 1992, Mayor David Dinkins, the city's first African American mayor, proposed a bill to change the leadership of the Civilian Complaint Review Board (CCRB), the oversight body that examined complaints of police misconduct, from half-police and half-civilian to all-civilian and make it independent of the New York Police Department.
 The bill was proposed amid an increase in support for independent, civilian-led police oversight commissions following the beating of Rodney King and the subsequent acquittal of the police officers in the case earlier that year.

 Dinkins' relation with NYPD

-While crime significantly decreased in New York City after 1990, the city was still perceived as dangerous, and tensions between the Mayor and the police increased, particularly following the 1991 Crown Heights Riot and the Washington Heights Riot in July 1992.
-Following the Washington Heights riot, fueled by the death of Jose “Kiko” Garcia, an undocumented Dominican immigrant fatally shot by NYPD officer Michael O'Keefe, Dinkins attempted to diffuse tensions by inviting Garcia's family to Gracie Mansion.
+While crime significantly decreased in New York City after 1990, the city was still perceived as dangerous, and tensions between the Mayor Dinkins and the police increased, particularly following the 1991 Crown Heights Riot and the Washington Heights Riot in July 1992.
+Following the Washington Heights riot, fueled by the death of Jose "Kiko" Garcia, an undocumented Dominican immigrant who was fatally shot by NYPD officer Michael O'Keefe, Dinkins attempted to defuse tensions by inviting Garcia's family to Gracie Mansion.
 The city's police felt betrayed by Dinkins' embrace of Garcia; officers interviewed by city tabloids called Garcia a "drug dealer" in reference to his past drug conviction, and claimed Dinkins' actions showed favoritism toward Mr. Garcia and bias against the police.